 Don’t worry if your little one is sleeping more at this time, this is nature’s way of helping him fight infection.
 Let him have as much sleep as possible.
 In fact the illness itself actively increases his need for sleep to help support and stimulate his immune system.

 Keeping close by at night:

-He is very likely to need medication or frequent close attention during this period of illness and you may want to sleep near to keep a close eye on him.
+He is very likely to need medication or frequent close attention during this period of illness and you may want to sleep nearby in order to keep a close eye on him.

 Becoming ill during a sleep plan:

 It is not uncommon for children to become ill when you’re in the middle of a sleep plan.
-Most colds are short lived and sleep plans should be put on hold until he is feeling better.
+Most colds are short lived and it is best to put your sleep plan on hold until he is feeling better.
 Try to keep up the bedtime routine; this will prove invaluable when he recovers and needs to start getting used to ‘normal routines’ again.

 Once he is eating and drinking well and seems back to his “old self”, you can go back to your sleep plan.
 There is usually no need to go right back to the beginning, you should be able to pick up from where you were when he became ill.
 After about 3 or 4 nights of perseverance and hard work you should be back on track.